-There are two restaurants on Palm Island which are both open sided to make the most of the setting.
+There are two restaurants on Palm Island which have both recently been updated and are open air to make the most of the setting.
 Open for breakfast, lunch and dinner, The Royal Palm Restaurant serves a range of international cuisine using local produce where possible, and hosts live music most evenings.
 A more casual choice is The Sunset Restaurant, set right on the sand with a beach-chic style and serving lunch daily as well as dinner on certain evenings.
 For something special, a private beach picnic can be set up on one of the island's isolated beaches.

 A popular way for guests to spend their days at Palm Island Resort is to relax on the main beach, where plentiful sun loungers offer stunning sea views.
 There are plenty of secluded seafront spots around the island which can be reached on foot or by bicycle, of which there are plenty for guests to borrow - a number of shady hammocks are dotted alongside white sands overlooking turquoise seas.
 The lagoon style swimming pool offers an alternative setting for relaxation.
 Guests in search of activity can go snorkelling in the warm Caribbean waters, take part in a range of non motorised watersports or climb the rocky hillside trails to find panoramic views across the island and out to sea.

 Due to its location in the heart of the Grenadines, Palm Island is in a prime position for guests to visit the surrounding islands.
 We highly recommend an evening sunset cruise, a lobster lunch at Petit St Vincent or a day snorkelling the Tobago Cays, a world-renowned dive spot known for its extensive marine life including turtles.

 With much birdlife, ground lizards and iguanas among fan palms, hibiscus and over 2,000 coconut palm trees, Palm Island Resort offers a truly natural Caribbean experience in the Grenadines.